rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Registered variables are host-level variables.
 When you register a variable in a task with a loop, the registered variable contains a value for each item in the loop.
 The data structure placed in the variable during the loop will contain a ``results`` attribute, that is a list of all responses from the module.
 For a more in-depth example of how this works, see the :ref:`playbooks_loops` section on using register with a loop.

-.. note:: If a task fails or is skipped, Ansible still registers a variable with a failure or skipped status.
-The only way to avoid registering a variable is to skip the task using :ref:`tags`.
+.. note:: If a task fails or is skipped, Ansible still registers a variable with a failure or skipped status, unless the task is skipped based on tags.
+See :ref:`tags` for information on adding and using tags.

 .. _vars_and_facts: